discountj/discountj/README.md

 ## What I'm Building

 **[Sailience](https://sailience.app)** — an AI-native productivity platform that generates a workflow system from a 12-question cognitive-style assessment, rather than forcing everyone into the same planning template.
-Built the full product — assessment engine through a 10+ screen prototype — and integrated the Claude API as the reasoning layer that turns assessment output into an individualized structure.
+Built the full product with an assessment engine through a 10+ screen prototype and integrated the Claude API as the reasoning layer that turns assessment output into an individualized structure.
 Selected as a Stuart & Mimi Rose Startup Fellow to keep building it out.

 **Cryptocatcher** — an algorithmic trading system for Coinbase's nano Bitcoin futures, built on an ensemble decision architecture instead of a single strategy.
-Multiple independent signal models — momentum, mean-reversion, volatility regime detection — feed into an aggregation layer, with Claude sitting in as a reasoning check alongside the quantitative signals.
+Multiple independent signal models: momentum, mean-reversion, volatility regime detection that feed into an aggregation layer, with Claude sitting in as a reasoning check alongside the quantitative signals.
 A backtesting framework validates strategy variants against historical data before anything touches live capital, and an auto-optimization loop re-tunes parameters against rolling performance so the system adjusts as market regimes shift.
 Deployed on DigitalOcean via the GitHub Student Developer Pack.

 ---

 ## How I Think About Building

-- A tool is only as good as the decision it improves — output that doesn't change what someone does next is just noise.
+- A tool is only as good as the decision it improves.
 - Individual signals break under different conditions.
 Systems that weigh multiple independent inputs age better than ones betting on a single model being right forever.
-- The most interesting work sits at the intersection of technical execution and the people it's actually for — user research isn't a formality, it's the spec.
+- The most interesting work sits at the intersection of technical execution and the people it's actually for.
 ---

 ## Experience